Take this medicine with or immediately after food.

 - If you have problems with the way your liver works.

 - If you have a problem with your gallbladder other than gallstones.

 - If you have a condition which affects your intestines (such as Crohn's disease or ulcerative colitis), or if you have had surgery on your bowel.

-- If you are taking other medicines, including those available to buy without a prescription, herbal or complementary medicines.
-In particular, let your doctor know if you are taking the oral contraceptive pill or hormone replacement therapy.
+- If you are taking other medicines, including those available to buy without a prescription, as well as herbal or complementary medicines.
+In particular, let your doctor know if you are taking the oral contraceptive pill or are on hormone replacement therapy.

 - If you have ever had an allergic reaction to a medicine.

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
 The leaflet will give you more information about the specific brand of ursodeoxycholic acid you have been given, and a full list of side-effects which you may experience from taking it.

 - Take ursodeoxycholic acid exactly as your doctor tells you to.
 How much you need to take will depend upon what you are being treated for.
 Your doctor will tell you exactly how much to take and when, and the dosage directions will be on the label of the pack to remind you.
 To dissolve gallstones, it is usually taken once daily at bedtime.
 Sometimes your doctor may suggest you take two doses each day, in which case, take your last dose of the day at bedtime.
 If you are taking ursodeoxycholic acid for primary biliary cholangitis, it is likely that you will be asked to take 2-4 doses daily.